Establishing Core Facilities

 - identifies the equipment/instrumentation already in place, as well as that planned for integration into the core;

-- describes the proposed fee structure;
+- describes the proposed fee structure as appropriate for a recharge center;

 - details a sustainability plan and timeframe involving review and evaluation